 Finally, sector-specific comparisons are also more likely to give rise to a false yardstick, i.e. an excuse for poor scores because ‘we’re better than the competition’ or an under appreciation of strengths due to very strong comparators.

 Shall I compare thee to a summer’s day?

-We do like the context that benchmarks provide, and there are a range of different comparators that you can use to achieve different goals.
+We do like the context that benchmarks provide, and there is a range of different comparators that you can use to achieve different goals.

 A more subjective (and perhaps more valid) assessment is to look at scores around priority issues and consider ‘X% of our employees agree with question Y, is that good enough or not for the kind of organisation we want to be?’